Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • projects that have already taken place

-• the same projects or activities for which you are applying to the International Engagement Fund closing 19 September 2023
+• the same projects or activities you are applying for via our International Engagement Fund

 • activities engaging with First Nations content, artists and communities that do not adhere to our First Nations Cultural & Intellectual Property Protocols.